IoT

 Prevent your Christiania bike from being stolen

-Get an approved lock that is permanently mounted on the bike.
+Purchase an approved lock that is permanently attached to the bicycle.

-Save your paperwork after you have bought the cargo bike.
+Keep your paperwork safe after you buy the cargo bike.

-Take a photo of the cargo bike and of the VIN number.
+Take a photo of the cargo bike and the frame number.

 Personalize your cargo bike.